I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - Read file to understand current content structure

-### Step 3: Ask User Questions Using Calendar Context (using AskUserQuestion tool)
+### Step 3: Question User with Calendar Context (using AskUserQuestion tool)

-First analyze Google Calendar events to map them to projects.
-Then use AskUserQuestion tool to ask checkbox-style questions.
+First analyze Google Calendar events to map to projects, then use AskUserQuestion tool to ask checkbox-style questions.

-Important: Use AskUserQuestion tool for all questions below.
+Important: Use AskUserQuestion tool for ALL of the following questions.
 This provides an interactive checkbox/selection interface.

 #### Question Pattern (For Each Project)

-Important: For each project, use a single AskUserQuestion call that contains multiple questions (up to 4).
-This creates a tabbed interface allowing users to switch between questions.
+Important: Use a SINGLE AskUserQuestion call with MULTIPLE questions (up to 4) for each project.
+This creates a tabbed interface where users can switch between questions.

 1. Before asking questions, output a text message showing Google Calendar events for this project

-3. Skip "Undetermined" tasks - don't ask about their status
+3. Skip tasks marked as "TBD" - don't ask about status

-4. Create one question per task (up to 3 tasks to leave room for additional task question)
+4. Create one question for each task (max 3 tasks to leave room for additional task question)

 5. Add a final question asking about additional tasks

-6. If all tasks are "Undetermined", only ask the additional tasks question
+6. If all tasks are "TBD", only ask about additional tasks

-7. Send all questions in a single AskUserQuestion call
+7. Send all questions in ONE AskUserQuestion call

 ```text